kbrsh/blog/src/posts/introducing-moon.md

 Moon, an idea that started in late 2015, is now almost production ready in early 2017.
 Why did it take so long?

 Remember, Moon started as a learning project.
-At the time, I was simply looking to make something for myself, without all the bloated features of popular libraries that I simply *didn’t need*.
+At the time, I was looking to make something for myself, without all the bloated features of popular libraries I *didn’t need*.
 I also knew nothing about the DOM.

 It’s amazing how much I’ve learned since then.